This document assumes:

 Suffix / Root / Base: dc=xyzzy,dc=org The people group, with everyone: ou=people,dc=xyzzy,dc=org Everyone's DN: cn=[username],ou=people,dc=xyzzy,dc=org

 A hierarchical structure is most important when you have multiple servers and are delegating some of the work to others (beyond the scope of this document).
 Also, where entries have significantly different requirements, such as between staff and students, or employees and customers, these should generally be seperated in the hierarchy.
 But don't put things like school, office, or department in the hierarchy - these should be attributes.

-One particular use of a hierarchy with OrganisationalUnit is where you want to create a shared account on a service between all users.
-Look at the Object Class below for more details.
+One particular use of a hierarchy with OrganisationalUnit is where you want to create a shared account on a service accessible to all users in that group.
+Look at the OrganisationalUnit and OrganisationalRole Object Classes below for more details.

 This should be easy, but its not.
 LDAP comes with schemas of many classes, most of which almost (but not quite) do what you want, but include lots of other stuff you don't care about.